rjsf-team/react-jsonschema-form/docs/usage/validation.md

 Each element in the `errors` list passed to `transformErrors` is a `RJSFValidationError` interface (in `@rjsf/utils`) and has the following properties:

-- `name`: name of the error, for example, "required" or "minLength"
+- `name`: optional name of the error, for example, "required" or "minLength"
-- `message`: message, for example, "is a required property" or "should NOT be shorter than 3 characters"
+- `message`: optional message, for example, "is a required property" or "should NOT be shorter than 3 characters"
-- `params`: an object with the error params returned by ajv ([see doc](https://github.com/ajv-validator/ajv/tree/6a671057ea6aae690b5967ee26a0ddf8452c6297#error-parameters) for more info).
+- `params`: optional object with the error params returned by ajv ([see doc](https://github.com/ajv-validator/ajv/tree/6a671057ea6aae690b5967ee26a0ddf8452c6297#error-parameters) for more info).
-- `property`: a string in Javascript property accessor notation to the data path of the field with the error.
-For example, `.name` or `['first-name']`.
+- `property`: optional string in Javascript property accessor notation to the data path of the field with the error.
+For example, `.name` or `.first-name`.
-- `schemaPath`: JSON pointer to the schema of the keyword that failed validation.
+- `schemaPath`: optional JSON pointer to the schema of the keyword that failed validation.
 For example, `#/fields/firstName/required`.
 (Note: this may sometimes be wrong due to a [bug in ajv](https://github.com/ajv-validator/ajv/issues/512)).
 - `stack`: full error name, for example ".name is a required property".

 ## Error List Display